kyma-project/test-infra/prow/cluster/resources/external-secrets/README.md

 ## Installation

-Follow these steps to install `external-secrets` on an untrusted cluster in the `external-secrets` Namespace.
+Follow these steps to install `external-secrets` in an untrusted cluster in the `external-secrets` namespace.

-1. Create the `external-secrets` Namespace.
+1. Create the `external-secrets` namespace.
 Run:

    ```bash
    kubectl create namespace external-secrets